preloadMan overlooking the Venice lagoon on a grey winter day

 Once the seat of power in Venice, it’s the perfect place to learn and understand the city’s history.
 Throughout its lavishly decorated interiors, you’ll find precious artefacts of an era gone by, allowing you to glimpse the wealth Venice must have once enjoyed.

-The palace holds some of the world’s most famous artworks, including Tintoretto’s Paradise, which is also one of the largest oil paintings on canvas.
+The palace holds some of the world’s most famous artworks, including Tintoretto’s Paradise, one of the largest oil paintings on canvas.
 It stands in the Great Council, where governing decisions were made as if holding the councilors to account.

 A visit to the palace also gives you the opportunity to stand on the Bridge of Sighs, which connected the chambers to the cells that held prisoners once their sentence had been passed.
 One of the most famous prisoners to have occupied the cells was Giacomo Casanova, who later escaped to Paris.